-We previously reported about Joseph Payne‘s involvement in season two, but now we can announce that he’ll bring the young scribe Jarre to life in Netflix’s version of The Witcher.
-Payne is a a young actor who has mostly appeared in stage plays.
+We previously reported about Joseph Payne‘s involvement in season two, but now we can announce that he’ll bring the scribe Jarre to life in Netflix’s version of The Witcher.
+Payne is a young actor who has mostly appeared in stage plays.
 You can catch him in a minor role in HBO’s mystery thriller The Third Day.

 Jarre is a young, intelligent scribe and protégé of Mother Nenneke (Adjoa Andoh) at the Temple of Melitele in Ellander.
 There, he makes the acquaintance of Ciri and is left in awe long after she leaves town.
 This timid, bookish young man is in fact capable of great heroism, as he goes on to prove later in the books.

 Ed Birch is another actor we knew about for some time and now we know he was cast as Redania’s king Vizimir.
 Birch is known for The Last Kingdom, The Singapore Grip, and recently Wonder Woman 1984.

 Vizimir is the king of Redania and one of the most powerful Northern monarchs.
 While he is a crafty politician, it is implied that his advisors Sigismund Dijkstra (Graham McTavish), and Philippa Eilhart (Cassie Clare) are the real power behind the throne.

 As we suspected long ago, Polish-British actress Ania Marson will portray the original character Voleth Meir in season two of The Witcher.
 Marson is an accomplished actress with many television credits such as Target, Killing Eve, Britannia, and Holby City.